wangjohn/zinc_cli/README.rst

   python -m zinc -s -f examples/simple_order.json

-To make simple orders, you just need to prepopulate all the relevant information like shipping address, billing address, payment method information, etc. The `product_id` field corresponds to the Amazon Standard Identification Number (ASIN), which can be found in the Amazon product url.
+To make simple orders, you just need to prepopulate all the relevant information like shipping address, billing address, payment method information, etc. The `product_id` field corresponds to the `Amazon Standard Identification Number (ASIN) <http://en.wikipedia.org/wiki/Amazon_Standard_Identification_Number>`_, which can be found in the Amazon product url.
 You will aslo need to set the `shipping_preference` field, explained in the next section.

 Shipping Methods
 ----------------